snapshot-labs/sx-starknet/MILESTONE-1.md

 #### Functions

 - **vote(address, proposal, choice)**
-Function to cast a vote, payload include the address of the voter, the proposal id and the choice.
+Function to cast a vote, payload include the Ethereum address of the voter, the proposal id and the choice.

-- **propose(execution_hash, metadata_uri)**
+- **propose(address, execution_hash, metadata_uri)**
 Submit a new proposal.
-The execution hash is a hash from EIP-712 that include execution details, here is an example https://gist.github.com/bonustrack/45fdb2f0235d6ad3ccffa328234379aa the metadata_uri is an URL string that lead to a JSON file which include proposal metadata like title or body, this is similar than NFT tokenURI it can be "ipfs://AbC..." or "https://..."
+The **address** is an Ethereum address, **execution_hash** is a hash from EIP-712 that include execution details, here is an example https://gist.github.com/bonustrack/45fdb2f0235d6ad3ccffa328234379aa the **metadata_uri** is an URL string that lead to a JSON file which include proposal metadata like title or body, this is similar than NFT tokenURI it can be "ipfs://AbC..." or "https://..."
 URL.

 ### Voting strategy contract